onzfonz/comp227/src/content/5/en/part5d.md

 ```

 The test has been defined in its own `describe` block.
-Only logged-in users can create new notes, so we added logging in to the application to a `beforeEach` block.
+Only logged-in users can create new tasks, so we added logging in to the application to a `beforeEach` block.

-The test trusts that when creating a new note the page contains only one input, so it searches for it like so:
+The test trusts that when creating a new task the page contains only one input, so it searches for it like so:

 ```js
 cy.get('input')